ForgeRock/exampleOAuth2Clients/iOS-AppAuth/README.md

    Using PKCE by itself does not cover a peculiar case of a malicious client _initiating_ the authorization code grant with its own `code_challenge` from the same device where a legitimate app exists and the resource owner is already authenticated, [impersonating](https://tools.ietf.org/html/rfc8252#section-8.6) the legitimate app.

    In this case the end-user should be called for interaction prior to completing the authorization request.
-This can be achieved by requiring a consent screen, e.g. asking the user to authorize certain scopes the client is trying to access.
+This can be achieved by requiring a consent screen.
+For example, the authorization server may ask the user to authorize the client for accessing certain predefined [scopes](https://tools.ietf.org/html/rfc6749#section-3.3) associated with the client's account.

    ### The "first-party" apps

    Often, mobile applications are developed by the same business entity as the one they consume resources from.
-These apps may be described as "first-party" clients.
-In the context of a "first-party" application the consent screen may seem redundant and distracting.
-In order to avoid it, the client needs to authenticate with the authorization server.
+These apps may be described as first-party clients.
+In the context of a first-party application the consent screen may seem redundant and distracting.
+One way to make it unnecessary is authenticating the client to the authorization server.
 A client _may_ be identified by employing the [Claimed "https" Scheme URI Redirection](https://tools.ietf.org/html/rfc8252#section-7.2), which in Apple's case is called [Universal Links](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/enabling_universal_links).
 With the client identity confirmed no explicit consent dialog may be required from the authorization server.

    Apple, however, does not seem to allow switching between apps without user consent.
-As a result, there are currently reports ([example](http://www.openradar.appspot.com/19944416)) that App Store rejects apps using mobile Safari for redirection flows:
+As a result, an external browser cannot be used by an application without user interaction.
+In addition, there are currently reports ([example](http://www.openradar.appspot.com/19944416)) that App Store rejects apps using mobile Safari for redirection flows:

    > We noticed an issue in your app that contributes to a lower quality user experience than Apple users expect . . .
 Upon launching the app, a web page in mobile Safari opens for logging in . . . , then returns the user to the app.
 The user should be able to log in without opening Safari first.

-   This means one is to use designated "in-app browser tab" classes for visiting the authorization server endpoint:
+   This means that one is to use designated "in-app browser tab" classes for visiting the authorization server endpoints in iOS:

    * [ASWebAuthenticationSession](https://developer.apple.com/documentation/authenticationservices/aswebauthenticationsession) (iOS 12.0+)
    * [SFAuthenticationSession](https://developer.apple.com/documentation/safariservices/sfauthenticationsession) (iOS 11.0–12.0 Deprecated)
    * [SFSafariViewController](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) (iOS 9.0+)

-    The authentication classes, `ASWebAuthenticationSession` and `SFAuthenticationSession`, will automatically present a dialog asking the end-user to give explicit consent to access the website’s data (and the existing login information) in Safari every time the authentication endpoint is visited.
+    The authentication classes, `ASWebAuthenticationSession` and `SFAuthenticationSession`, will _automatically_ present a dialog asking the end-user to give explicit consent to access the website’s data (and the existing login information) in Safari every time the authentication endpoint is visited.
 This makes the consent screen unavoidable in the current implementation of the authentication classes.
-On the other hand, this provides consistent user experience when consent is needed, e.g. for preventing client impersonation when a private-use URI scheme is employed.
+On the other hand, this provides consistent user experience when consent is needed, for example, to prevent client impersonation when a private-use URI scheme is employed.

+    `SFSafariViewController` can be used in iOS 9.0 and above and does not ask for user consent.
+It shares cookies and other website data with Safari in iOS 9 and 10, thus allowing for client impersonation in those environments if no consent screen is presented by the authorization server.

     > [According to Apple](https://developer.apple.com/support/app-store/), less than ten percent of all devices are using iOS below version 11.

-    ### The single sign on (SSO) experience
+    #### The single sign on (SSO) experience

-    In addition, none of the authentication classes seem to share session (i.e. transient) cookies with their instances or mobile Safari.
-In turn, this means one needs to use persistent cookies in order to implement SSO in iOS in a compliant with `RFC8252` way.
+    The authentication classes, `ASWebAuthenticationSession` and `SFAuthenticationSession`, utilized by AppAuth in iOS 11 and 12 do not share session (i.e. transient) cookies with their other instances or mobile Safari.
+In that case, one needs to use persistent cookies in order to implement SSO with the classes in a compliant with RFC 8252 way.
 Even then, there have been reports ([example](http://www.openradar.me/radar?id=5036182937272320)) of slow/unreliable synchronization between the classes and mobile Safari cookie jars.
-On the other hand, if no SSO is needed this seems to be covering the client impersonation case as well.
+On the other hand, if no SSO is needed this sharing cookies policy seems to be covering the client impersonation case when session cookies are used for the end-user authentication in iOS 11 and 12.

 The included example iOS applications play the role of an [OpenID Connect](https://openid.net/connect/) (OIDC) [Relying Party](https://openid.net/specs/openid-connect-core-1_0.html#Terminology) (RP) and use the [AppAuth-iOS SDK](https://github.com/openid/AppAuth-iOS) for authorizing the RP against an [OIDC Provider](https://openid.net/specs/openid-connect-core-1_0.html#Terminology) (OP).
-The AppAuth SDK follows the best practices described in `RFC8252` by extending the OAuth 2.0 protocol with PKCE and employing an external user agent for visiting the OP's authentication and authorization endpoints.
+The AppAuth SDK follows the best practices described in RFC 8252 by extending the OAuth 2.0 protocol with PKCE and employing an external user agent for visiting the OP's authentication and authorization endpoints.
 Access tokens obtained during the authorization process are then included as [Bearer Token](https://tools.ietf.org/html/rfc6750) value of the `Authorization` header in requests made to protected endpoints on a [Resource Server](https://tools.ietf.org/html/rfc6749#section-1.1) (RS).

 ***

-## <a name="simple"></a>Building a simple app with Swift and AppAuth
+## <a id="simple"></a>Building a simple app with Swift and AppAuth

 [Back to top](#top)

-The purpose of this exercise is to build from scratch (step-by-step) the most basic app capable of performing HTTP requests to a resource protected with OAuth 2.0.
+The purpose of this exercise is to build from scratch (step-by-step, each of which will be commented on) the most basic app capable of performing HTTP requests to a resource protected with OAuth 2.0.
 Xcode 10 and Swift 4 environment and iOS 9-12 targets will be assumed.
 The AppAuth SDK for iOS will be employed to perform the authorization flow.

 > The URIs and the private-use scheme used below serve demonstrational purposes; feel free to replace them with your own OP and RP specifics.

-> The completed Xcode project is a part of this repo, is located under `/iOS-AppAuth/iOS-AppAuth-Basic`, and could be used as a reference.
+> The completed Xcode project can be found at [https://github.com/ForgeRock/exampleOAuth2Clients/tree/master/iOS-AppAuth/iOS-AppAuth-Basic](https://github.com/ForgeRock/exampleOAuth2Clients/tree/master/iOS-AppAuth/iOS-AppAuth-Basic) and could be used as a quick reference.
+A [short video](https://forgerock.wistia.com/medias/r7yn6bpfle) demonstrates the final result.

 We will build the app in a few implementation steps: